aykmayk7/ContactRise/README.md

 # ContactRise #
-Worked with MongoDB.
+- Worked with MongoDB.
 There is no migration, only data.
-The communication of Microservices was done over HTTPClient.
+- The communication of Microservices was done over HTTPClient.
+-

 # Technologies #
 - .net Core 5.0
-- MongdoDB
+- MongoDB
 - RabbitMQ
 - AutoMapper
 - MediatR
 - CQRS
 - Microservices
 - DotNetCap
+- Git

 # Links #
 - Report MicroService = https://localhost:44307/swagger